-You can use wildcards and boolean expressions, and search specific parts of the log messages collected on SSB.
+You can use wildcards and boolean expressions, and search specific parts of the log messages collected on syslog-ng Store Box(SSB).

-When searching log messages, the capabilities of the search engine depend on the delimiters used to index the particular logspace.
+NOTE: When searching log messages, the capabilities of the search engine depend on the delimiters used to index the particular logspace.
 By default, the indexer uses the following delimiter characters to separate the message into words (tokens): & : ~ ? ! [] = , ; () ' ".
 For details on how to configure the delimiters used for indexing, see "Creating logstores" in the Administration Guide.

-It is not possible to search for the whitespace () character in the MESSAGE part of the log message, since it is a hard-coded delimiter character.
+NOTE: It is not possible to search for the whitespace () character in the MESSAGE part of the log message, since it is a hard-coded delimiter character.